aescobarr/nhc-georef/README.md

 # Georef

-Georef is a georeferencing data tool originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
-It allows storage, indexing and querying of georeferencing data, including geometry, and supports multiple versions of the data.
+Georef is a tool for georeferencing site names, originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
+It allows storage, indexing and querying of georeferenced site names, including geometry, and supports multiple versions of the site names.
 Georef is built using [Django](https://www.djangoproject.com/).

-The application exposes an API which allows mainly querying the underlying data.
+The application exposes an API which allows to query the underlying data.
 The API is a separate project and can be found [here](https://github.com/aescobarr/nhc-georef).

 ## Getting Started

-These instructions will help you set up a basic working development environment on a Ubuntu 18.04 LTS system.
+These instructions will help you set up a basic working development environment on an Ubuntu 18.04 LTS system.
 It assumes [Git](https://git-scm.com/) is installed and running in the host machine.

 ### Prerequisites